15 posts in this topic

 VuhDo is great for displaying all the raid information you need as a healer - Health Bars, Mana Bars, Debuffs, Range, Incoming Heals, Aggro, HoTs, Absorb Shields, Status Effects, Player Tags (afk, disconnected, dead).

-Click on ‘+’ in ‘Add New Panel.’
+Click on ‘Move!’ tab Click on ‘+’ in ‘Add New Panel.’
 Click on ‘+’ on the new transparent panel that appears.
-You’ll now get a new panel as seen in Figure 3 in the above screenshot.
-Click on ‘Choose.’
+Click on ‘Choose’ in the modified panel.
 Now you’ll get two downdrop menus: ‘Type’ and ‘Value.’
 You can choose the ‘Type’ of panel you want - in our case it’s ‘Special’ for Targets (players and NPCs).
 In the ‘Value’ downdrop menu choose the ‘Target’ Many nice things to play with - you can add a menu for Pets, Vehicles, Focus, different raid roles, etc..!

-You can build Raid frames manually too if you don’t want to use the Panel Wizard: just choose in the ‘Type’ of panel ‘Group’ type.
+You can build Raid frames manually if you don’t want to use the Panel Wizard: just choose in the ‘Type’ of panel the ‘Group’ type.
 Click the ‘+’ button on the first panel that you created to add an additional 5 man groups to it.
 Voila, Panel 1 becomes your 10-40 man raid frames (every ‘+’ will add a 5 man group to the frame).
-You have to use the same Panel for the Raid Groups so they will move together as one object.
+Click the same ‘+’ button once more to add another group, etc. You have to use the same Panel for the Raid Groups so they will move together as one object.

-Now check “20” and hold the button “Test”.
-You will see some virtual raid and even real target, if you’ll click on somebody.
+Now check “20”, hold the button “Test” and you will see a virtual raid.
 It is a very useful feature for checking the results of your frames tuning.

 Go to the ‘General’ tab.
 Tick ‘Main Tanks’ and ‘5 man MTs’, so VuhDo will automatically move Tanks to the ‘Tank’ panel. *You don’t have to do this or add the ‘Main Tanks’ panel if you don’t want to see the tanks in a separate panel from the raid

-Clicking on ‘More...’ button near every tracker allows you to change size and color of the icon.
+Clicking on ‘More...’ button near every tracker allows you to change size and color of the icon, 'Edit' button will open the corresponding build-in bouquet.

-Here you can bind you spells, actions or macros to any button of your mouse and keyboard.
+Here you can bind you spells, commands or macros to any button of your mouse and keyboard.

-Go to Spells→ Mouse→ Modifier Key → None Open up your spellbook and drag your primary healing spells to the ‘Mouse Key’ Left and Right Buttons and to the ‘Mouse Wheel’ Up and Down sections.
+Go to Spells→ Mouse→ Modifier Key → None.
+You will have some default spells there already - just change them to what you need.
+Open up your spellbook and drag your primary healing spells to the ‘Mouse Key’ Left and Right Buttons and to the ‘Mouse Wheel’ Up and Down sections.
 Note that the Mouse Wheel section will only work when it’s mouseovering your VuhDo frames.
 If you scroll outside of the frames, you will zoom in and out of the screen.
 You can assign more spells / commands / macros to Modifier Key → Shift, Modifier Key → Ctrl and so on.
 All your mouseover macros will work perfectly with VuhDo frames

 On the ‘Panels’ tab, select the ‘Bars’ option on the right hand side.
 Decrease the Mana bar height to 3 - you really don’t need it any bigger than this.
 You can play around with the rest of the options here.